 Tonight, find Achernar, the star at the southern end of the River.

-The chart above is almost just like yesterday’s chart.
+The chart above is almost like the chart on our Janaury 20th chart.
 But we’ve changed our observing location.
 Normally, our charts are set for the geographical center of the continental U.S. – say, the latitude of Wichita, Kansas (about 37 degrees north latitude).
 The chart above is set to the extreme southern U.S. or similar latitudes around the world.

 It’s as if we’re gazing at stars from this southerly latitude in the Northern Hemisphere … maybe along the Texas/Mexico border, or from the Florida Keys, or from the latitude of some great cities around the world including Miami in the U.S., Taipei in Taiwan, Abu Dhabi in the United Arab Emirates, or Muscat in Oman.
 From the latitude of these cities (about 25 degrees north), the bottom part of constellation Eridanus the River may be seen just above the southern horizon.
 It’s from this latitude, or farther south on Earth’s globe, that you can see Achernar, the famous star that marks the end of the constellation Eridanus the River.